-I’ve never met an author who likes to write book proposals, yet if we hope to sign with a traditional publisher, we need a book proposal – a really good book proposal.
+I’ve never met an author who likes to write book proposals, yet if we hope to sign with a traditional publisher, we need a book proposal—a really good book proposal.
 Aside from being tedious and time-consuming, parts of a book proposal are challenging, such as researching competitive titles, selling ourselves as the ideal person to write the book, and talking about our platform (a.k.a. how we can move books).
 If we hope to sign with a traditional publisher, we need a book proposal.
 Click To Tweet

 To further complicate things, there is no standard format for the ideal proposal.
 True, there are some common expectations, but the list varies.
 Even the order is a matter of preference.
 To further frustrate matters, some people advise including items that other equally knowledgeable folks say to ignore.

-For the purpose of the exercise, I used my current WIP (work in progress, which I’ve since published) Women of the Bible—for which I did not have a written proposal because I plan to self-publish it.
-Noting the title and subtitle was easy, since I already knew that.
-A synopsis paragraph affirmed my vision for the book, while describing the target audience was insightful.
-Though we didn’t have time for it, writing the hook – a compelling one to two sentences to sum up the book – would provide additional clarity.
+For the purpose of the exercise, I used my then-current WIP (work in progress, which I’ve since published) Women of the Bible—for which I did not have a written proposal.
+Noting the title and subtitle was easy since I already knew that.
+A synopsis paragraph affirmed my vision for the book while describing the target audience was insightful.
+Though we didn’t have time for it, writing the hook—a compelling one to two sentences to sum up the book—would provide additional clarity.
 Last is the table of contents, which effectively is an outline to guide the writing.
 (I realized that to self-publish I could skip the other items of a typical proposal, including a detailed outline, platform information, author bio, and sample chapters.
 Yea!)

-The items for a mini book proposal when self-publishing are:
+The items for a mini book proposal when self-publishing is:

 - Title and subtitle

 - Target audience

 This is not an overwhelming list and won’t take much time to pull together.
 Remember, this will make our book easier to write and the finished product, better.

 What’s your experience writing book proposals?
 Do you see yourself writing a mini-book proposal for your next self-published book?